JosephEoff/josepheoff.github.io/_posts/2023-08-14-pfaff-30-31-7-reassembly.md

 There's a sort of depression in the wall of the machine where the spring sits.
 Set the spring in the depression and lift the lever so that its nub fits in the small end of the spring.

-When you installe the chromed lift lever, raise the other lever inside the machine so that it will ride the upper surface of the chromed lever.
+When you install the chromed lift lever, raise the other lever inside the machine so that it will ride surface of the chromed lever.
 Make sure the spring stays in place and that the spring stays on the nub.

 Oil the pivots on both levers.